offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    "This is a bubble"
    ```

-Note that just because these structures exist doesn't mean that the fragment_SEQs they represent definitively have a sequencing errors.
+Note that just because these structures exist doesn't mean that the fragment_SEQs they represent definitively have sequencing errors.
 These structures could have been caused by other problems / may not be problems at all:

- * Bubbles may be caused by repetitive regions of DNA.

-   Fragment_SEQs from different parts of the genome that are the same except for a few positions will show up as bubbles.
+ * Bubbles may be caused by repetitive regions of DNA: Fragment_SEQs from different parts of the genome that are the same except for a few positions will show up as bubbles.

- * Bubbles / forks may be caused when sequencing double-stranded DNA.

-   When both strands of DNA get tangled into the same graph, it's possible that fragment_SEQs from different strands may form bubbles or forks.
+ * Bubbles / forks may be caused when sequencing double-stranded DNA: When both strands of DNA get tangled into the same graph, it's possible that fragment_SEQs from different strands form bubbles or forks.

 ```{note}
 The Pevzner book says that bubble removal is a common feature in modern assemblers.
 My assumption is that, before pulling out contigs (described later on), basic probabilities are used to try and suss out if a branch in a bubble / prefix fork / suffix fork is bad and remove it if it is.
 This (hopefully) results in longer contigs.